GNOME/orca/docs/user-extensions.md

 - User-extension-provided localized strings.
 - Informational text boxes in generated extension preferences dialogs.
-- Additional generated preference controls, such as radio-button groups, color buttons, file/path pickers, and structured dictionary editors.
+- Additional generated preference controls, such as radio-button groups, color buttons, and structured dictionary editors.
 - Utilities to facilitate user-extension-driven navigation.
 - Fixing bugs and improving the API based on user feedback.